-CICS Transaction Server has introduced adapter technology to allow existing applications to be wrapped as Web services unchanged, but that can be accessed by a different means.
+CICS Transaction Server has introduced adapter technology to allow existing applications to remain unchanged while being wrapped as Web services that can then be accessed by different means.
 The Link 3270 bridge is one example: it allows you to implement an adapter for a terminal application by writing new application components that emulate the terminal user input and actions.